 - Admit when you are confused or not sure.

-- Ask for a repeat when you don’t get it, or you missed something.
+- Ask for a repeat when you don’t get it or miss something.

-- Ask if your understanding is going in the right way, or you need to get corrected on something.
+- Ask if your understanding is going the right way or if you need to get corrected.

-- Don’t speak in the middle as it makes it irritating to talk.
+- Don’t speak in the middle, as it irritates to talk.

-- Make sure the personal cleared his point before you talk.
+- Make sure the person clears his point before you talk.